Page 7: Historical Events In May - 17

 1949 British government recognizes Republic of Ireland on this day in history.

-1954 Supreme Court unanimously rules on Brown v Topeka Board of Education reversed 1896 "separate but equal" Plessy Vs Ferguson decision on May - 17.
+1954 On this day in history supreme Court unanimously rules on Brown v Topeka Board of Education reversed 1896 "separate but equal" Plessy Vs Ferguson decision

 1955 Alan Fairfax, cricketer (10 Tests for Australia 1928-31), dies on this day in history.